hiepnh14/Trading-Platform/README.md

 ## Project description:
 A project from CS50 Introduction to Computer Science.
 This website is a financial platform that allows users to register, query, buy and sell stocks.
-The price of the stocks are updated in real-time using IEX.
+The prices of the stocks are updated in real-time using IEX.
 ## Structure:

 ### Front-end: